franklingithub/datasciencerepo/README.md

 #revealsecret message
 I have rename photos (removed numbers from their names) which rearranged the photos to reveal the secret messgae.
+**I am not uploading the photos folder as it contained some personal photos as well **